Apple Device Litigation

 In 2016, Apple announced that certain iPhones were affected by a battery problem that caused the devices to shut down for no apparent reason.
 Plaintiff alleges that Apple knew about the defect and failed to disclose it properly to customers.
 Instead, Apple issued an iOS update that actually reduced functionality and battery life, causing customers to purchase new iPhones.

-Plaintiff is seeking damages for interference and loss of value to Class Members’ iPhones, purchases of new batteries, deprivation of use of iPhones, and phone replacements.
-Plaintiff also seeks relief requiring Apple to modify iOS so that it does not slow the performance of affected iPhones and to provide owners of affected iPhones with notice that the slow performance is caused by modifications to the iOS.
+On January 17, 2018, Keller Rohrback L.L.P. filed a lawsuit in federal court in the Northern District of California against Apple, Inc. for the severe reduction in functioning of older version iPhones caused by functionally mandatory iOS updates.
+Plaintiff sought damages for interference and loss of value to Class Members’ iPhones, purchases of new batteries, deprivation of use of iPhones, and phone replacements.
+Plaintiff also sought relief requiring Apple to modify iOS so that it does not slow the performance of affected iPhones and to provide owners of affected iPhones with notice that the slow performance is caused by modifications to the iOS.

-On April 4, 2018, the Judicial Panel on Multidistrict Litigation ordered transfer of pending federal cases to the Northern District of California.
-The Honorable Edward J. Davila will preside over coordinated pretrial proceedings.
+On April 4, 2018, the Judicial Panel on Multidistrict Litigation ordered transfer of all pending federal cases to the Northern District of California.
+The Honorable Edward J. Davila is presiding over the proceedings.

 On May 15, 2018, Judge Davila granted the motions to consolidate the actions for pretrial purposes and appointed Karin B. Swope of Keller Rohrback L.L.P. to the Plaintiffs’ Executive Committee as co-chair of the Offensive Discovery and ESI Coordination Committee.